wizhaoredhat/marvell-octeon-10-tools/pxe_boot_rhel.md

 # Installing via UEFI PXE Boot on the 10G Management Port

 The steps above should have prepared the necessary files and servers running to PXE boot.
-Please make sure all the steps above are preformed and the DHCP, TFTP, and HTTP servers are running.
+Please make sure all the steps above are performed and the DHCP, TFTP, and HTTP servers are running.

 Firstly you should install minicom: